 1. The Hero with a Thousand Faces by Joseph Campbell

-Combining the archetypes of world mythology with the insights of modern psychoanalysis, this work brings together stories and archetypal characters from all human cultures to demonstrate how humanity shares the same monomyth throughout our common history even through into modern society in our film, television and literature.
+Combining the archetypes of world mythology with the insights of modern psychoanalysis, this work brings together stories and archetypal characters from all human cultures to demonstrate how humanity shares the same monomyth throughout our common history even through modern society in our film, television, and literature.

 2. Goddesses in Everywoman by Jean Shinoda Bolen

 This work of female psychology explores female behavior and personality by identifying seven archetypal goddesses, or personality types, with whom women around the world can compare themselves.
 Women are encouraged to identify their own inner goddesses and use those archetypes to tackle the influence of cultural stereotyping on how they act, think, and feel.

 3. The Hero Within: Six Archetypes We Live By Carol.
 S. Pearson